mekline/SubDrop-Multidistractor-Models/README.md

 * MD_turk.R, lab-misc.R

-The main analysis pipeline, which starts from the raw data and produces all analyses & (human) graphs reported in Experiment 1.
-This file generates the following:

-- humandata.csv - includes just the 'normal' ({AVP} choose 2) responses, used to calculate parameters for the models
+The main analysis pipeline, which starts from the raw data and produces all analyses reported in Experiment 1.
+This file generates *humandata.csv* [includes just the 'normal' ({AVP} choose 2) responses, used to calculate parameters for the models] and *humanPerformance.jpg*

-- humanPerformance.jpg

 * snazzy potato 11-20.txt